ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Introduction

-Recently, several AutoML-based approaches have been introduced to address the challenge of selecting the most suitable clustering algorithm for a given dataset in unsupervised settings \cite{Francia24}.
+Recently, several Automated Machine Learning (AutoML) approaches have been introduced to address the issue of selecting the most suitable clustering algorithm for a given dataset in unsupervised settings \cite{Francia24,dilmperis2025dataset2graph}.
 Many of them are inspired by established AutoML techniques in supervised learning, particularly those tackling the Combined Algorithm Selection and Hyperparameter optimization (CASH) problem \cite{thornton13}.
 The literature predominantly outlines two main strategies.
-The first of them jointly optimizes the algorithm choice and its hyperparameter space, as exemplified by AutoML4Clust \cite{tschechlov21}.
+The first of them jointly optimizes the choice of clustering algorithm and its hyperparameter space, as exemplified by AutoML4Clust \cite{tschechlov21}.
 However, such an approach is often computationally expensive, particularly on large and complex search spaces.
-The second, more prevalent, strategy treats the CASH problem sequentially — first selecting a suitable algorithm, followed by hyperparameter tuning.
+The second, more prevalent, strategy treats the CASH problem sequentially — first selecting a suitable clustering algorithm, followed by hyperparameter tuning.
 The approaches supporting this strategy leverage meta-learning techniques that transfer knowledge from existing datasets.

-Early work by \citet{desouto08} pioneered the use of meta-learning for selecting the most appropriate clustering algorithm(s), thus laying the groundwork for subsequent research in this domain.
-Most AutoML systems for clustering follow a two-stage architecture: (1) Offline phase that extracts fixed-length meta-features and associates them with algorithm performance; (2) Online phase that employs shallow learners, such as $k$-nearest neighbors or decision trees, to recommend the most convenient clustering algorithms for new datasets.
-For example, AutoCluster \cite{liu21} leverages landmark-based and statistical meta-features, applying a grid search strategy for configuration optimization.
+Early work by De Souto et al. \cite{desouto08} pioneered the use of meta-learning for selecting the most appropriate clustering algorithm(s) for a given dataset, thus laying the groundwork for subsequent research in this domain.
+Most AutoML systems for clustering follow a two-stage architecture: (1) an offline phase that extracts manual meta-features and associates them with algorithm performance; (2) an online phase that employs shallow learners such as $k$-nearest neighbors or decision trees to recommend the most convenient clustering algorithms for new datasets.
+For example, AutoCluster \cite{liu21} leverages landmark-based and statistical meta-features and subsequently applies a grid search strategy for configuration optimization.
 In contrast, ML2DAC \cite{treder23} relies on a diversified set of data descriptors, including general properties (e.g. instance counts), statistical moments, and information-theoretic measures, to recommend both clustering algorithms and their optimal hyperparameters.